JenswBE/golang-tsl2591/README.md

 * read visible, IR, and full spectrum
 * calculate lux

-If anyone would like to implement missing functionality, or discovers problems with what's here - I sure there are problems somewhere - please submit and issue or even better, a PR.
+If anyone would like to implement missing functionality, or discovers problems with what's here - I'm sure there are problems somewhere - please submit and issue or even better, a PR.

 ## Example Usage